abberdeen/circuitid-csharp/docs/CustomersApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new CustomersApi(Configuration.Default);
-            var customers = new Customers(); // Customers | The JSON object that will be posted to the REST API endpoint.
+            var customersCreateOrPatch = new CustomersCreateOrPatch(); // CustomersCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetCustomer200Response result = apiInstance.CreateCustomer(customers);
+                GetCustomer200Response result = apiInstance.CreateCustomer(customersCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)